 Kids Voting – Te Pōti a Ngā Tamariki is a civics education programme that gives young New Zealanders the opportunity to explore real-life election issues, parties and candidates.

 The programme builds up to a mock election, which gives students first-hand experience of the voting process.

 Download our Teachers Guide for more information about running your mock election.

-Support your Kids Voting election with our teaching units
+Support your students with our curriculum-aligned teaching units

 Use our teaching units to help your students understand how voting works and encourage them to take part.

-We have units that align with levels 3, 4 and 5 of the New Zealand Social Sciences Curriculum and level 5 of Te Marautanga o Aotearoa.
+We have units that align with levels 1 to 5 of the New Zealand Social Sciences Curriculum and level 5 of Te Marautanga o Aotearoa.

 At this year’s general election, New Zealanders will be given the opportunity to vote on two referendums – one on whether the End of Life Choice Act 2019 should come into force and the other on whether the recreational use of cannabis should become legal.